SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 The getter and setter for ``wrappedValue`` contain the rules or behavior for managing the value --- in this case, they ensure only small numbers can be stored.
-The setter ensures that new values are always less than twelve, and the getter simply returns the stored value.
+The setter ensures that new values are always less than 12, and the getter simply returns the stored value.

 ..
 In this example,